It’s been said that a good writer can write about anything.

 I had the website and newsletter because I’ve always been fascinated by ways to make money, and I love writing about them.
 So I spent six weeks writing a book on one of my favorite subjects.
 In four years, I’ve made only $19,000 in royalties because I’m a slouch when it comes to marketing my book.
 But I enjoyed writing the book and I got paid.

-In any case, write the book you want to write, and then see if you can get it published.
+So write the book you want to write, and then see if you can get it published.
 It’s worth trying at least once.
 If you don’t find a publisher, consider the next option…

 5. Self-publish your book